Huy-DNA/MPiSC/report/chapters/preliminary-results/index.typ

 Intuitively, to optimize latency, one should minimize the number of execution steps required by a task.
 Therefore, it's obvious that optimizing for latency is much clearer than optimizing for throughput.

 In concurrent algorithms, multiple tasks are executed by multiple processes.
 The key observation is that, if we fix the number of processes, the lower the average latency of a task, the larger the number of tasks that can be completed by a process, which implies a higher throughput.
-Therefore, a good latency implies a good throughput.
+Therefore, a good latency often (but not always) implies a good throughput.

-From the two points above, we can see that latency is a more intuitive metric to optimize for, while being indicative of the algorithm's performance.
+From the two points above, we can see that latency is a more intuitive metric to optimize for, while being quite indicative of the algorithm's performance.

 One question is how to optimize for latency?
 As we have discussed, we should minimize the number of execution steps.
 A key observation is that when the number of processes grows, contention should also grow, thus, causing the number of steps taken by a task to grow and thus, the average latency to deterioriate.
 Note that if we manage to keep the average latency of a task fixed while also increasing the number of processes, we gain higher throughput due to higher concurrency.
 The actionable insight is that if we minimize contention in our algorithms, our algorithm should scale with the number of processes.

 Following this discussion, we should aim to discover and optimize out highly contended areas in our algorithms if we want to make them scale well to a large number of nodes/processes.

-== Benchmarking baselines
+== Benchmarking baselines \<in-progress>

-We have two main baselines:
-- dLTQueue (@naive-LTQueue): A naively ported shared-memory MPSC queue to distributed environments.
-- FastQueue: BCL's MP/MC queue, which is closest to an MPSC we can find in the distributed literature.

-Our algorithm Slotqueue (@slotqueue) is compared against these two baselines, in terms of latency and throughput.

-Note that as dLTQueue and Slotqueue are MPSC queue wrappers, the underlying SPSC is assumed to be our simple distributed SPSC introduced in @distributed-spsc.

 == Microbenchmark program

-Our microbenchmark is as follows, aptly named "producer-consumer":
+Our microbenchmark is as follows:
 - All processes share a single MPSC (or MP/MC) queue, one of the processes is a dequeuer, and the rest are enqueuers.
 - The enqueuers enqueue a total of $10^4$ elements.
 - The dequeuer dequeue out $10^4$ elements.